 Carol B. Amos started her Alzheimer’s journey when her mother started having memory problems.
 Carol has immersed herself in Alzheimer’s education by reading and attending conferences, workshops, and support groups.
 Carol is a CARES Dementia Specialist and is Alzheimer’s Association essentiALZ Plus certified.
 She was the winner of the 2012 “Your Favorite Memory” essay contest sponsored by the Delaware Valley Alzheimer’s Association.
 She has a passion to share her knowledge and make the journey for Alzheimer’s caregivers less stressful and more rewarding.
-She is also working to help eliminate Alzheimer’s disease as an Alzheimer’s Association volunteer, fundraiser, and advocate.
+She spreads her message of H.O.P.E. at senior care facilities, support groups, churches, health fairs, and in the media.
+She is also working to help eliminate Alzheimer’s disease as an Alzheimer’s Association volunteer, fundraiser, and Ambassador.

 Carol has a B.S. and M.Eng. in chemical engineering from Cornell University.
 She retired from a thirty-five-year career at The DuPont Company.
-She is active in her church (youth ministry, women’s ministry, usher board, and construction committee).
-She has been married to her husband, Alvin, for nineteen years.
+She is active in her church (youth ministry, women’s ministry, and usher board).
+She has been married to her husband, Alvin, for twenty-four years.
 She enjoys tennis, travel, and gardening at her home in Delaware.

 “God will use you to help others to press on, to persevere, to remain faithful.” – Roy Lessin